-Watching online is usually free or substantially cheaper than cable or satellite.
-There are 3 main ways to watch sport online…
+Watching online is either free or much cheaper than cable or satellite.
+You can watch football, ice hockey, basketball, baseball, golf etc. Here are 3 main ways to watch…

 1. TV Streaming Software

-There are several programs available that will allow you to watch sports like American football, soccer, basketball, baseball, hockey and tennis.
+There are lots of programs available that allow you to watch sports like American football, soccer, basketball, baseball, hockey and tennis.

 Sopcast is the program I use most (download it here).
 There are always lots of “test channels” that appear just before a game starts, and you can usually find the channel you are looking for.